Codex DNA Inc. (DNAY) Reveals an Earnings Mystery

 KeyBanc Capital Markets gave a rating of “Overweight” to DNAY, setting the target price at $30 in the report published on July 13th of the previous year.

-During the last 5 trading sessions, DNAY fell by -5.26%, which changed the moving average for the period of 200-days by -81.85% in comparison to the 20-day moving average, which settled at $3.35.
-In addition, Codex DNA Inc. saw -80.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DNAY rose by +2.94%, which changed the moving average for the period of 200-days by -80.86% in comparison to the 20-day moving average, which settled at $3.01.
+In addition, Codex DNA Inc. saw -77.31% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DNAY